Gwinnett County Car Accident Attorney Shane Smith Explains Need For Injury Reduction Program

 According to the Governor’s Office of Highway Safety (GOHS) in Georgia, this program’s focus is to determine high-risk crash sites throughout Georgia’s public roads and highways.
 By continuously surveying the roads, the purpose of the program is to lessen the number of severe injuries and deaths.

 Even though government programs, such as The Thunder Task Force, is effective through its public awareness and enforcement campaigns, reckless and malicious drivers can and will slip through the cracks.
 When this happens, innocent victims are hurt and suffer severe injuries.
-When this happens you need to speak with a Grayson car accident lawyer at the Law Offices of Shane Smith.
+When this happens you need to speak with a Grayson car accident lawyer at Shane Smith Law.

 How does the Program Work?